 If you want to do the estimation of your refund before you receive your W2, online calculator tools can generate this information for you in a few minutes.
-To get started, you simply need to fill in your demographic info – like your age, the state you live in, your filing status, whether or not you’re married, whether or not you’re claiming dependents, and your number of exemptions.
+To get started, you simply need to fill in your demographic info – like your age, the state you live in, your filing status, whether you’re married, whether you’re claiming dependents and your number of exemptions.

 - A free-software program

 By using a free online program like FreeTaxUSA or TaxACT (which is free depending on your filing situation), you can estimate your refund.
 You just have a create a new account, and it will take only a few minutes to enter all your information.
 These programs will also calculate your return automatically.
 The main difference between these programs and calculator tools is that free filing programs are much more detailed and in-depth but often have add-on costs for many things you will want to do.
 With any of these online services, you will have to answer a series of questions and then can estimate your wages and tax information.

 Perhaps the most daunting and time-consuming way to estimate the amount of your tax refund is by using IRS form 1040.
 Just trying to read that document is scary (IMO).
 If the tax you should pay is higher than what you did pay, then you receive a refund.
 Online software and programs use the same formula, and the only difference is with the IRS form 1040, you are completing the form yourself, by hand, without anyone making sure you do it right (scary).